Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

-Kubos Linux on the ISIS-OBC QA Plan
+CubeOS Linux on the ISIS-OBC QA Plan
 ===================================

-Integration tests that should be run against an iOBC in preparation for the newest official release of Kubos Linux.
+Integration tests that should be run against an iOBC in preparation for the newest official release of CubeOS Linux.

 Introduction
 ------------